 I used a regular Dremel rotary tool to cutout for the DB 15 connector and USB cable.

 I also drilled 2 holes to put screw/nut on each side to hold that tight.
 For that, of course again the Dremel, but with a specific very small Dremel drill bit.
 It might be a good idea to use a keyless chuck to prevent any misuse.

 Once plugged into a Windows machine, it’ll work out of the box.
 You’ll however have to map the buttons in your emulator of choice.
 This adapter will work for any emulator/game as long as it uses a joystick.

 Note that cables might be short some times, consider buying a long (3m or more) USB extension cable.
-I own 2 cables of 5m but found that 5m cable with integrated USB hub to be a super nice idea (don’t forget 5V DC power adapter), also for other game pads!
+I own 2 cables of 5m but adding a USB hub might help, also for other game pads!

 If cables are an issue, well, get a wireless game controller like the Logitech F710.

 Getting ready BEFORE starting emulator / software / game:

 - Plug USB cable from adapter into computer